-Conditional promises to give - that is, those with a measureable performance or other barrier and a right of return or release from future obligations - are not recognized until the conditions on which depend have been met.
+Conditional promises to give - that is, those with a measurable performance or other barrier and a right of return or release from future obligations - are not recognized until the conditions on which depend have been met.

-Unconditional promises to give (pledges) are recorded as contributions receivable using a discount rate of 3 percent for both 2021 and 2020.
+Unconditional promises to give (pledges) are recorded as contributions receivable using a discount rate of 3.5 percent for 2022 and 3 percent for 2021.
 Additionally, an allowance for uncollectible contributions is provided based on management's judgment, including factors such as prior collection history and the nature of fundraising activity.